airzero24/Rattata/README.md

 `pip install -r requirements.txt`

-The implant also requires Pywin32 for the Windows API componets of the implant.
+The implant also requires Pywin32 for the Windows API componets of the implant (may cause some issues with Py2exe, working to fix).
 It's recommended to use a program such as UPX packer to reduce the size of the executable.

 ## Usage